xl402/neural-oblivious-decision-ensembles/README.md

 Note that this script imputes all null values with `-1` for DL-based models which may account for some of the weaker performances recorded.
 Use `xgboost_experiment.py`, `mlp_experiment.py`, `node_experiment.py`, `tabnet_experiment.py` respectively to train and evaluate models on either dataset (uncommenting the code appropriately to choose between `base` and `features` datasets).

-The following tables summarise the performance metrics obtained for each model.
+The following tables summarise the performance metrics (AUC, higher the better) obtained for each model.

 <table>
 <tr><th>Raw Data </th><th>With Feature Engineering</th></tr>